octokit/octokit.net/docs/github-apps.md

 ## Additional Notes

 ### A Note on JWT Tokens
-Octokit.net aims to have no external dependencies, therefore we do not curently have the ability to generate/sign JWT tokens for you, and instead expect that you will pass in the appropriately signed JWT token required to authenticate the `GitHubApp`.
+Octokit.net aims to have no external dependencies, therefore we do not currently have the ability to generate/sign JWT tokens for you, and instead expect that you will pass in the appropriately signed JWT token required to authenticate the `GitHubApp`.

 Luckily one of our contributors [@adriangodong](https://github.com/adriangodong) has created a library `GitHubJwt` ( [GitHub](https://github.com/adriangodong/githubjwt) | [NuGet](https://www.nuget.org/packages/githubjwt) ) which you can use as per the following example.